 In celebration of Black History Month, Step Afrika! presents the virtual premiere of Go West, the second of eight unique choreographic works that make up Step Afrika!’s critically-acclaimed production of The Migration: Reflections on Jacob Lawrence.
 Tune in on Thursday February 18, 2021 at 12noon/et on Facebook and YouTube.
-This premiere will be available for viewing until February 28 at 11:59pm/et.
+This premiere was available for extended viewing until February 28 at 11:59pm/et.

 Help Step Afrika! continue to bring these unique works to the stage!
 Donate today!

 First produced in June, 2011, The Migration toured the United States in 2016-2018 including a sold-out Off-Broadway run at the New Victory Theater.

 The Migration: Reflections on Jacob Lawrence was directed by Jakari Sherman.
 Go West was choreographed by Makeda Abraham with contributions from Mfoniso Akpan, Aseelah Shareef and Delaunce Jackson.

 Featuring the artists of Step Afrika!
 Mfoniso Akpan, Christopher Brient, Dionne Eleby, Kara Jenelle, Joe Murchison.
 Anesia Sandifer, Brittny Smith, Jordan Spry, Jerel Williams and Ta’quez Whitted.

 The Djembe was played by Kofi Agyei.
 The Flute was played by Lionel Lyles II.
 Drumming by Kofi Agyei, Jakari Sherman and Jerel Williams.

 About The Migration Series